-If you didn't configure Nuxeo to use a database, then the default database is embedded in the data directory but you will have to stop the server before backup.
+If you didn't configure Nuxeo to use a database, then the default database is embedded in the data directory: Stop the server before backup.

-If you didn't configure Nuxeo data directory (nuxeo.data.dir in nuxeo.conf), then you have to find the default path which depends on the server (Tomcat/JBoss) and the Nuxeo version (look at the data directory value in the Admin Center).
+If you didn't configure Nuxeo data directory (nuxeo.data.dir in nuxeo.conf), then the default path is \$TOMCAT/nxserver/data.
+If you're not sure, look at the data directory value in the Admin Center.